 Who can resist lovable "wiener dogs"?
 Long-haired, wire-haired, or smooth, these playful pups usually live 12 to 14 years.
 In the Middle Ages, Germans used dachshunds to hunt.
 Their long, low bodies were perfect for ducking into badger dens.
 Protect that long back from problems: Keep your dachshund lean, and don’t let him jump off high furniture.

 Labs are the most popular breed in America.
-Fortunately, they’re also one larger-sized breed that lives a long time -- 10 to 12 years.
+Fortunately, they’re also one larger-sized breed that lives a long time -- on average, 10 to 12 years.
 Energetic Labs love to play, so they’re likely to keep you young, too!
 Like other large dogs, they’re prone to hip problems, which can be painful.
 So be mindful of your dog's back end as he ages.
+Extra weight can make problems worse, so keep your dog slim.

 The Chihuahua, the smallest recognized breed, traces its roots back to the 9th century.
 Their ancestors were beloved by people of Central America.
 The mighty mites live as long as 14 to 18 years.
 Bred in warm climates, Chihuahuas don’t do well in the cold.
 Given their small size, they may not be the right breed for young, active kids.

 With their big eyes and flat snouts, pugs have the funniest faces.
-They live 12 to 15 years, so be ready for a long-term relationship.
+They live on average 12 to 15 years, so be ready for a long-term relationship.
 Pugs don’t do well in heat, and they’re big shedders.
 Also, these eager eaters can get fat if you’re not careful.
+Remember that extra weight can make health problems worse.
 They may be high maintenance, but pug fans love this loyal breed, snorts and all.

 Mixed-breed dogs live an average of 14 years.
 Overall, purebreds live an average of nearly 10 years.
 The difference may be because dogs bred to meet standards sometimes pass along problems in their genes, too.
 It’s hard to predict how long a mixed-breed dog will live, but your mutt is certain to be one-of-a-kind and probably a lot less expensive!